 Kanna stared at her with confusion.
 “I don’t know!
 It was sometime last night when I was scrambling to get away from you.
 I lost them somewhere in the desert.”

-Goda looked at her feet in silence for a long enough time that Kanna began shuffling uncomfortably.
+Goda looked at her feet in silence for a long enough time that Kanna began shuffling to avoid whatever unspoken judgment hung in the air—but then, soon enough, Goda started down the road once again without any explanation.

-When they came within view of Goda’s small truck—the one that they had ridden out into the wilderness the night before, the one that the soldiers had forced her into—Goda was still ignoring her.
-She led Kanna up to the side and opened one of the doors.
+When they came within view of Goda’s small truck—the one that they had ridden out into the wilderness the night before, the one that the soldiers had forced Kanna into—Goda was still ignoring her.
+The woman yanked on one of the rusted doors, then reached inside, rummaging underneath the seats.

 Kanna opened her mouth to make some kind of objection.
-She wasn’t sure what to say, but she wasn’t ready to give up the impulse of resistance that was coming over her.
-“If you’re not going to listen to me or treat me like a human being, then I’m not going to—”
+She wasn’t sure what to say, but she wasn’t ready to give up the impulse of resistance that was coming over her, and she had no intention of getting into the truck without a fight.
+“If you’re not going to listen to me or treat me like a human being, I’m not going to—”

-Then she saw that Goda had turned back around with a knife in her hand, and quickly she closed her mouth.
+Then she saw that the woman had turned around with a knife in her hand, and quickly she closed her mouth.
 Goda took a step forward at the same time that Kanna took a step back.

 Goda cut the rope.

 The binds fell away.
 They rained down onto Kanna’s feet in a few pieces, and their absence made her arms feel suddenly light.
 Even still, she kept her tightened fists pressed together for much longer than it took for her to be freed.
-The binds had come off so easily that it almost made them seem like they had been an illusion the whole time.
+The binds had come off so readily that she could not shake the feeling that they had been a mirage all along.

-Kanna immediately drank, nearly choking in her desperation.
-She paused only when she noticed Goda stooping down and placing the sandals on the desert floor.
-She flinched at first when Goda gripped her by the ankle, but soon enough her fear gave way to astonishment.
+Goda reached into the truck again, producing a pair of sandals and two jars of water from some compartment beneath the seat.
+She thrust one of the jars into Kanna’s hands, and Kanna immediately drank, nearly choking in her desperation.
+She paused only when she noticed Goda stooping down, and she flinched at first when Goda gripped her by the ankle, but soon enough her fear gave way to astonishment.

 The woman was washing Kanna’s feet.